 - Enrollment is projected to increase at an average annual rate of 1.5 percent over the next decade and reach 81.6 million in 2025.

-- Medicaid spending for adults newly-eligible under the ACA is projected to amount to $806 billion by 2025.
+- Medicaid spending for adults newly eligible under the ACA is projected to amount to $806 billion by 2025.
 CMS said most of this spending—$741 billion, or about 92 percent—is projected to be paid by the federal government.

-- CMS said it expects per enrollee costs for newly-eligible adults to decrease by 6.3 percent in 2017 and 3.3 percent in 2018.
+- CMS said it expects per-enrollee costs for newly eligible adults to decrease by 6.3 percent in 2017 and 3.3 percent in 2018.

 While the broad role of the federal government in funding healthcare services and driving related public policy will most likely not change to any significant degree in the foreseeable future, the new administration has made it clear it is taking a fresh look at all public policies and is not afraid to disrupt the status quo if it is believed to be in the best interest of the country.
 While a new administration is always a concern for a heavily regulated industry such as healthcare, at 17 percent of GDP and with significant financial assistance being provided to the individual states by the federal government, our industry is sure to attract attention in the coming years.
-While the future may seem to defy prediction at this point, making strategic planning efforts especially difficult, it is critical in times of uncertainty to stay informed regarding all key factors that could have an impact on our future, and we hope that this article has contributed to that end.
+While the future may seem to defy predictions at this point, making strategic planning efforts especially difficult, it is critical in times of uncertainty to stay informed regarding all key factors that could have an impact on our future, and we hope that this article has contributed to that end.